damax-solutions/api-auth-bundle/README.md

 ### JWT

-- Support for symmetric signing for quick setup i.e. _SSH_ keys are not required.
+- Symmetric signing support for quick setup i.e. _SSH_ keys are not required.
 - Add and validate all registered claims.
 - Extend payload with any public or custom claim.
 - Refresh token functionality.